 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Not all long time locals are happy about woods and farmland giving way to new subdivisions.
 The Shearon Harris Nuclear Power Plant is 10 miles away in New Hill.
 A landfill is not far from Holly Springs, and some people say it is a little odorous (while others say that it is not).
-Overall, Holly Springs has a nice reputation and has grown by a whopping 3,000% within the last decade.
+Overall, Holly Springs has a nice reputation and has grown by 45% within the last decade.
 Home prices have increased by 25% during the last year.